 Powder Core Shapes

-Available in various sizes, Kool Mu and XFlux shapes compare favorably with gapped ferrites, powdered iron, and silicon steel cores.
+Available in various sizes, High Flux, Kool Mu and XFlux shapes compare favorably with gapped ferrites, powdered iron, and silicon steel cores.
 In addition, for very large core requirements, large shapes can be configured and bonded into a number of custom designs.

 Kool Mµ® Shapes